floriankraemer/floriankraemer.github.io/_posts/2023-05-10-Exceptions-driven-Development.markdown

 But when might it make sense to use an exception?
 There must be cases that can be considered as useful?

-* An exception **SHOULD** be used for *unexpected* and *unrecoverable* behavior that can't be handled by the library.
+* An exception **SHOULD** be used for *unexpected* and *unrecoverable* behavior that can't be handled by the component.
-* Exceptions **SHOULD** mostly be used by libraries and frameworks and in the infrastructure layer in applications.
+* Exceptions **SHOULD** mostly be used in the domain and by libraries and frameworks and in the infrastructure layer in applications.
-* An application **SHOULD** handle them (mostly for UX reasons).
+* An application **SHOULD** handle them in a graceful way (UX).
+* An exception **MUST NOT** be used to control program flow.

 For example throwing a `HttpNotFoundException()``, that will be caught and transformed into a HTTP status 404 response is what I consider exception driven development.
 This is no exceptional nor an unrecoverable state the system went into.
 If a resource was not found, then this is a clear, possible and expected outcome of an operation.
 So why don't you just return the correct state explicitly instead of relying on a mechanism that is abused for that?

-Some people argue about convenience and having to type more, both is simply not true, though it depends on how your concrete system works:
+Some people argue about convenience and having to type more, both is simply not true, though it depends on how your concrete system works.

+Just return the correct response object if the record does not exist, e.g. is null.

 ```php
 // Using a response object that represents a HTTP 404 response